spencerhakim/SpencerHakimNET/README.md

 SpencerHakim.Windows.Forms
 ==============
 A small collection of custom .NET Windows Forms components written in C#.
+Components are separated into their own projects and merged using ILRepack into SpencerHakim.Windows.Forms.dll.
+Requires Nuget.

 ---